Canon M6 Mark II Comparison Review

 The Canon EOS M6 Mark II is a mirrorless interchangeable lens camera that was officially introduced in August 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 32.3 megapixel.

 Is the Canon M6 Mark II a good camera?
-The M6 Mark II has a Camera Elo of 2995.
-This rating puts the M6 Mark II among the top 20 percent of all mirrorless interchangeable lens cameras.
+The M6 Mark II has a Camera Elo of 3042.
+This very strong rating puts it among the elite group of camera grand masters.
+The M6 Mark II ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the M6 Mark II ranks among the top 10 percent.

 |Canon M6 Mark II|